Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 Score engineers by tenure × system criticality × successor depth

-A simple scoring matrix: years of tenure on this system (1-5) × criticality of the system (1-5, based on revenue/compliance impact) × inverse of successor depth (1 if no backup exists, 0.2 if two qualified backups exist).
+Simple matrix.
+Years of tenure on this system (1-5) × business criticality (1-5, weighted by revenue and compliance blast radius) × inverse successor depth (1 when no backup exists, 0.2 when two qualified backups exist).
 Sort descending.
-The top ten are your interview list.
+Top ten is your queue.

-Rank by time horizon and schedule interviews in the next 60 days
+Rank by time horizon and put interviews on the calendar inside 60 days

-Prioritize engineers who are actively planning retirement or who are within two years of eligibility.
-Then expand to high-SPOF engineers regardless of retirement timeline — the bus-factor problem doesn't require an imminent departure to be real.
+Prioritize engineers actively planning retirement or inside a two-year eligibility window.
+Then expand to high-SPOF engineers regardless of timeline — bus-factor risk does not need an imminent exit to be real.
+The audit is what makes the risk visible.
+The schedule is what converts visibility into capture.

-The format is non-negotiable: one hour, one topic, one interviewer, one note-taker or recorder.
-The questions are written before the interview.
+The format is non-negotiable.
+One hour.
+One topic.
+One interviewer.
+One note-taker or recorder.
+The questions are written before the session.
 The interviewer does not improvise.
-The interviewee is not asked to prepare anything.
-The goal is to extract what they already carry in their head — not to ask them to organize it first.
+The interviewee is not asked to prepare.
+The objective is to extract what is already in his head — not to ask him to pre-organize it.

-Free-form interviews produce nothing extractable because the output depends entirely on what the interviewee finds memorable, not what the organization needs to capture.
-A structured interview anchors the conversation to specific, retrievable artifacts: decision records, runbook gaps, system gotchas, and the "why we did it that way" entries that live nowhere else.
-The twelve questions below are tested for this — they're designed to surface tacit knowledge by asking for specifics, not summaries.
+Free-form sessions produce unextractable output because the shape of the conversation tracks what the interviewee finds memorable, not what the organization needs to capture.
+A structured hour anchors the transcript to specific retrievable artifacts: decision records, runbook gaps, system gotchas, and the "why we did it that way" entries that live nowhere else.
+The twelve questions below are designed to surface tacit knowledge by demanding specifics — never summaries.

 The 12-question structured interview template